Monthly Archives: November 2008

 Sunday Funny

-All right, so this post is ONLY for cat-lovers.
 I seriously want to adopt this kitten!
 It is sooo cute.
 (Can you tell I’m a cat person?)
-I think it’s a Scottish Fold, judging by the ears.
-Everybody watch and … Continue reading

-Leave a Comment
+Leave a comment

 Filed under Stuff & Nonsense, Uncategorized